antronerds/r2-tutorials/docs/Correlating_Genes.md

 1. Logon to the R2 homepage using your credentials and make sure the "Single Dataset" option is selected in field 1 of the R2 step-by-step guide.
-2. Make sure the "Tumor Neuroblastoma public dataset" is selected in field 2 (For additional information on these first two steps, consult tutorial: Working with datasets).
+2. Make sure the "Tumor Neuroblastoma public - Versteeg - 88 - MAS5.0 - u133p2" dataset is selected in
+    field 2 (For additional information on these first two steps, consult tutorial: Working with datasets).
 3. In field 3 select "Find Correlated genes with a single gene"